{/*

 2. Google Flux

 • This is one of those issues that cannot be predicted, ever!
-There are no signs that it might happen, making it extremely volatile.
+There are no signs that it might happen, making it highly volatile.

 • To diagnose ranking drops by Google Flux, you’ll have to look at the following things: